withanage/OMP_KNV_Plugin/README.md

 ### Markdown

-[Markdown](https://guides.github.com/features/mastering-markdown/) is a simplified and easy readable markup language.
+[Markdown](https://guides.github.com/features/mastering-markdown/) is a simplified and easily readable markup language.
 Texts written in Markdown language can be automatically converted into other text formats such as PDF, HTML and MS-Word.

 ## User Manual